COVID-19 Information for Courage Classic 2021

 At this time, the Courage Classic Bicycle Tour is moving forward as scheduled, although we are planning for event modifications as appropriate, responsible and required.

-We are closely monitoring COVID-19 guidelines set forth by the State of Colorado and our partner municipalities and are committed to communicating any updates or changes with you, our community.
+We continue to closely monitor COVID-19 guidelines set forth by the State of Colorado and our partner municipalities and are committed to communicating any updates or changes with you, our community.

 We have joined with other major cycling event producers across Colorado in the formation of a COVID-19 Mitigation Task Force and developed a comprehensive COVID-19 Mitigation Plan.
 This details the protocols that will be followed at Courage Classic.